Quick summary: is sending money via your credit card a good idea?

 Before evaluating whether wiring money from your credit card is actually a good idea, let’s first look at the main options you have when making any kind of wire transfer.

 In more recent years, another popular way to move money between accounts electronically is to use a money transfer provider.
-Money transfer providers are known for providing lower fees (in some cases you can even make a free wire transfer), better exchange rates, and faster transfer times (sometimes funds are available within minutes) than traditional banks, which is why we always highly recommend comparing these companies when looking to wire money.
+Money transfer providers are known for providing lower fees (in some cases you can even make a free wire transfer), better exchange rates, and faster transfer times (sometimes funds are available within minutes) than traditional banks, which is why we always highly recommend comparing these companies when looking to wire money and want the best the money transfer services.

 The steps for wiring money from your credit card with a money transfer provider are fairly similar if you were sending money via any other payment method.
 These are: